 List all ingredients on any cartons used for shelf packaging, the word ingredient must be used as the title.
-Ingredients are listed in order of what has the highest quantity.
-And for anything that makes up less than one percent of the total can be listed in any order after the others.
+Ingredients are listed in order of highest quantity.

 For small cosmetics that don’t have space for having the information needed you can use a leaflet.
-Use a symbol of showing as such on the container, a hand pointing to a leaflet or open book is a good choice.
+Use a symbol detailing this on the container, a hand pointing to a leaflet or open book is a good choice.
 Frequent Readability customers know about peel and reseal/reveal labels that increase printing area on labels.
 When using a peel and read the label it’s officially advised to use a symbol to inform the customer that more information is available.

 The following table is an extract from, www.ctpa.org.uk who endeavour to keep members up-to-date with information about the industry, we thoroughly recommend visiting their site for more industry-specific information.